otomad/OtomadHelper/README.md

 **EN** | [简中](README_zh-CN.md) | [繁中](README_zh-TW.md) | [日](README_ja-JP.md)
 </div>

-Otomad Helper for Vegas, which is designed to allow Vegas to accept MIDI files as input, and automatically generate Otomad/YTPMV tracks.
+**Otomad Helper** for **Vegas**, which is designed to allow Vegas to accept MIDI files as input, and automatically generate Otomad/YTPMV tracks.

 The script is redeveloped based on the original author [@Chaosinism](https://github.com/Chaosinism)'s open source code and uses the NAudio library.